Ron Pitts: Acting career

 Pitts also had a cameo as a sports commentator in the film Hot Shots!
 Part Deux.
 He also appears as an alternate version of himself during the "Eggheads" episode of the American TV series Sliders.
-He is also mentioned in the 1984 Michael Nesmith movie Repo Man, in a college football radio broadcast heard in the background as the robbers bungle their way out of a store and just before the main characters walk in.
+He is also mentioned in the 1984 Alex Cox movie Repo Man, in a college football radio broadcast heard in the background as the robbers bungle their way out of a store and just before the main characters walk in.
+He played a TV Reporter in a speaking role in the 1996 film The Birdcage.

 Pitts' voice was featured as an announcer in Microsoft's NFL Fever, a football video game for the original Xbox.

 In 2008, Pitts was hired to host a new show on the Discovery Channel named Destroyed In Seconds.
 The show features video clips of disasters, accidents, and other destructive events, both natural and man-made.

 Personal life

 His father, Elijah Pitts (1938–1998), was a running back for the Packers and was part of all five NFL championship teams under Lombardi, including the first two Super Bowls.
 Ron Pitts is mentioned briefly as one of several players' children who visited the Packers' locker room in Jerry Kramer's diary of the 1967 season, Instant Replay.

 He has two sons named Lee and Shea, who both currently play college football.

 His older son, Lee Pitts, is a defensive back at Azusa Pacific University, while his younger son, Shea Pitts, is a defensive back at his father's alma mater UCLA.
 Shea wears #47, as his Father did, at UCLA.

 His sister, Kimberly R. Pitts, DO, is a former power lifter and a physician in Southeast Texas.